basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 * While the node was offline, other nodes may have accepted writes on its behalf.
 This data is transferred to the node when it becomes available.

 8\.
-Repeat the process for the remaining nodes in the cluster
+Repeat the process for the remaining nodes in the cluster.

 ## RHEL/CentOS